foncas23/RepasoJS/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs .io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-- [ENG] In this repository we are going to review JavaScript functions and methods
+- In this repository we are going to review JavaScript functions and methods

 <h2>First steps</h2>
 <p>1.
 Go to the location where we have downloaded the project with the terminal and execute the command <b>npm install</b> to download all the node_modules dependencies</p>